Hsamala/Prophet-APR-Tool-Docker-/README.md

 1. GCC multilib <= 5.0

 ## Build Process
+1. Clone this repo into a directory of your choosing
-1. Run the docker file to create a image of Ubuntu 14.02 and GCC-4.8.0
+2. Run the docker file to create a image of Ubuntu 14.02 and GCC-4.8.0
-2. cd into prophet-test
+3. cd into prophet-test
-3. Run the bash file, build_prophet.bash
+4. Run the bash file, build_prophet.bash

 ## What the bash file does
 The build process for Prophet has been consolidated into `build_prophet.bash`, which performs the following: